 Adaptive management strategies to adjust the prescribed herbivory practices to reduce project impacts.

-Site maps including all information from VI.B.1, and location(s) of paddocks and drinking water for livestock.
+Site maps including all information from VI.B.1, and location(s) of paddocks and drinking water for herd.

 Sediment Removal or Management Plan

 For projects of all tiers that include sediment removal or management, develop and implement a sediment removal or management plan that includes: